 Misalignment of the sales activity with individual buying readiness will result in a longer sales cycle and a lower win probability.
 So there’s no need to explain why you need to install a process that enables you to monitor individual buying readiness and/or alignment of the DMU.
 Implementing a company buyer journey doesn’t help because it doesn’t exist.
 Every company has a unique buyer journey, with stages that include:

 - Short list of vendors

 - Negotiation with short list

 As you can see, these stages are very high level and company-based.
 They don’t allow you to monitor individual buying readiness, which means your sales force won’t be able to individually align and influence DMU members.
-We have seen many initiatives from top management stall because people lower down in the organisation were not aligned in their buying readiness.
-Identifying these individual misalignments and having the right sales and marketing activity to resolve these friction points is key to winning deals.
+Many initiatives from top management stall because people lower down in the organisation were not ready to buy.
+If we want to win deals, we need to identify these individual misalignments and have the right sales and marketing activity in place to resolve these friction points.

 3. Is your sales process multicultural?

-Here’s a simple test to define the culture: count how many salespeople are using individual spreadsheets – a feature of the hero culture.
-The methodologies of US-based companies are developed using this hero paradigm.
+Here’s a simple test to define the culture: count how many sales people are using individual spreadsheets – a feature of the hero culture.
+The methodologies of US-based companies are using this hero paradigm.
 So in all the intricacies of the method you buy, you will find all kinds of resistance to adopting it from your sales force.